unchain-tech/UNCHAIN-projects/docs/Polygon-Whitelist-NFT/en/section-2/lesson-2_Mint Function.md

 }
 ```

 This is an interface file.
-It makes it convenient for other smart contracts to call the `whitelistedAddresses` function in `Whitelist.sol`.
+It makes it convenient for otherスマートコントラクトto call the `whitelistedAddresses` function in `Whitelist.sol`.
 Which in turn verifies whether an address is in the whitelist.

 Next, we will create `Shield.sol` under the folder `contracts`.